hashicorp/terraform-provider-google/website/docs/r/cloudbuild_trigger.html.markdown

   (Optional)
   A shell script to be executed in the step.
   When script is provided, the user cannot specify the entrypoint or args.

+* `allow_failure` -
+  (Optional)
+  Allow this build step to fail without failing the entire build.
+  If false, the entire build will fail if this step fails.
+Otherwise, the build will succeed, but this step will still have a failure status.
+  Error information will be reported in the `failureDetail` field.
+  `allowExitCodes` takes precedence over this field.

+* `allow_exit_codes` -
+  (Optional)
+  Allow this build step to fail without failing the entire build if and only if the exit code is one of the specified codes.
+  If `allowFailure` is also specified, this field will take precedence.

 <a name="nested_volumes"></a>The `volumes` block supports: